cgwhouse/widen-bot/README.md

 ## Get Started

-not intended to be available to more than one server at a time. widenbot is an introvert requires a Discord bot already configured and invited to server really two components, the sound server and the client remember note about lavalink google oauth prompt
+Not intended to be available to more than one server at a time. widenbot is an introvert

+Requires a Discord bot already configured and invited to server

+Really two components, the sound server and the client

+Remember note about lavalink google oauth prompt

 ### Dependencies